HamzaZF/azure-rag-hub-spoke-infrastructure/README.md

 ## Executive Summary

-This Terraform implementation deploys a **production-grade hub-spoke network architecture on Azure**, specifically designed for hosting **RAG (Retrieval-Augmented Generation) based applications**.
-The infrastructure provides a secure, scalable foundation for AI-powered applications that require integration with Azure OpenAI, cognitive search, and data storage services.
+This Terraform implementation deploys a **production-grade hub-spoke network architecture on Azure**, designed to provide secure, scalable infrastructure for **AI and cloud-native applications**.
+The infrastructure offers a robust foundation with Azure OpenAI, AI Search, and data services, ready for application deployment using managed identities and private connectivity.

 ### What This Infrastructure Provides

 The solution implements a **three-network topology** consisting of:
 - A **central hub network** that hosts shared AI services (Azure OpenAI, AI Search, PostgreSQL, Blob Storage, Azure Container Registry)
-- An **API spoke network** for web application (frontend + backend) with Application Gateway ingress
+- An **API spoke network** for web applications with Application Gateway ingress and private connectivity
-- An **AI spoke network** for AI containerized workloads running on Azure Container Apps
+- An **AI spoke network** for containerized workloads running on Azure Container Apps

 Azure Firewall serves as a **secure router between spoke networks**, while **Application Gateway handles all inbound traffic** from the internet.
 All Azure PaaS services are accessed through **private endpoints**, eliminating public internet exposure.
 The architecture uses **managed identities**, removing the need for credential management.